3 Days Uganda Mountain Gorilla Trekking Safari

 Day 1: Pick up from your hotel in Kampala city | Entebbe airport – Meet and greet – Drive to Bwindi Forest national park–Spend the evening at leisure

-On this day, you will be met by our company representative and your assigned English-, French-, Spanish-, or German-speaking safari guide at your Kampala residence or hotel, or upon your arrival at Entebbe international airport for a meet and greet, and be briefed about your 3-day Uganda mountain gorilla trekking safari.
-Have all your travel bags packed into the vehicle, and then begin your adventurous journey to Bwindi Impenetrable Forest.
+On this day, you will be met by our company representative and your assigned English-, French-, Spanish-, or German-speaking safari guide at your Kampala residence or hotel, or upon your arrival at Entebbe international airport for a meet and greet, and be briefed about your 3 Days Uganda Mountain Gorilla Trekking Safari travel bags packed into the vehicle, and then begin your adventurous journey to Bwindi Impenetrable Forest.

 On your way to Bwindi Impenetrable Forest National Park, you will stop at the Kayabwe equator landmark, which is thought to divide the world into two halves: the Northern and Southern hemispheres.
 While at the equator landmark, you will see the water experiment, which is done to show how forces move differently on each side of the planet and to prove the difference between the two hemispheres.
 For example, water drains from the funnel in a clockwise motion in the northern hemisphere, whereas it drains down in an anti-clockwise motion in the southern hemisphere.